* Euro stays above chart support at $1.30

 * Upcoming euro zone economic data key to euro outlook

-* U.S. leading indicators, Philly Fed index unexpectedly weak
+* U.S. leading indicators, Philly Fed index unexpectedly

 By Wanfeng Zhou